johnwroge/DSA/README.md

 [Jeff Erickson's CS Resources](https://jeffe.cs.illinois.edu/)

-These books are available for purchase.
-PDF versions can also be found online.
+These books are available online in PDF and for purchase

 [Search for *Polya's - How to Solve It* on Google](https://www.google.com/search?q=Polya's+-+How+to+Solve+It)